madschristensen99/hashield/extension/README.md

 5. **Setup your wallet**
    - Click the Hashield extension icon
    - Enter your 12-word seed phrase
-   - Accept the deposit suggestion to fund your pool contract
    - You're ready to use Web3 with privacy!

 ### Usage